ISPP Support for Scholars Under Threat

 Over the past three years, there has been an ongoing threat to Academic Freedom in Turkey, as the government has forced the dismissal of thousands of scholars at all levels of their careers in retaliation for perceived challenges to the ruling party and president.
 In particular, more than one thousand academicians signed a January 2016 Peace Petition, calling for an end to war in the Kurdish region, and a negotiated settlement.
 Following an attempted coup in July 2016, the government has aggressively moved to charge many of the signatories with crimes, and has been holding trials for more than a year.
 In July 2019, the Constitutional Court ruled that the freedom of expression of convicted academics has been violated.
 In accordance to this ruling, public prosecutors started to give decisions of acquittals.
 So far, the number of academics who have been acquitted is 324, including members of ISPP.
 However, none of the dismissed academics have returned to university nor have they gotten their passports and other rights back.

-Free one-year ISPP membership for dismissed/displaced colleagues in Turkey
+Free one-year ISPP membership for scholars under threat

-ISPP is committed to keeping colleagues from Turkey connected to the international community of political psychologists.
-Therefore, ISPP offers free one-year ISPP membership for colleagues in/from Turkey who have been dismissed or politically displaced and are currently not in a fully compensated academic position, regardless of where they are currently living.
+ISPP is committed to keeping scholars under threat connected to the international community of political psychologists.
+Therefore, ISPP offers free one-year ISPP membership for colleagues who lost their academic positions or their income in direct connection with political persecution and/or to members who have been displaced as a result of political persecution and are without an official affiliation or income in their current location.
 For more information, please contact the ISPP Central Office.

 International Delegations Observing Court Hearings in Turkey/Articles